 It was a beautiful bright day with tiny fluffy clouds floating around in the blue sky.
 I sat by the window with a book, covered the feet with my purple throw and enjoyed the sunlight as it warmed my cheeks.
 I was reading Jamie’s Italy and was lost in his words.
 He spoke about his experiences in Italy and how he adored the Italian’s love for food.
 I scribbled notes as I flipped the pages and regretted a little for not trying out certain dishes during our short stay in Rome.
 But thanks to all these amazing books, which always help home cooks like me create any dish any time we want and even if it might not be perfect, it can still be savored with pleasure.
+This Frittelle di Spaghetti (Spaghetti Fritters) is from the Jamie’s Italy book and I am so glad I tried it.
+Now, I always a little pasta left over so I can make this again and again.

 After gawking at so many Italian dishes for the whole afternoon, I decided to prepare pasta for dinner until I reached the page that read Frittelle di Spaghetti or in plain English, Spaghetti Fritters.
 My prior intention to avoid oily food for the day was gone for a toss as I rolled up my sleeves and fried some of these golden swirly crispy bites.
 We gobbled it with hot ginger tea.
 Loved it.
 Over the weekend, we made it again and washed it down with some Pinot Noir.
 Total yum!